mnieber/gen/README.md

 # Moonleap code generator

 Moonleap is a tool that automates part of the work that a programmer does.
-Programmers are able to read a loosely structured project specification and turn it into a set of source files.
+Programmers are able to read a project specification and turn it into a set of source files.
 Based on the words that are used in the project description, they are able to:

 1. imagine the structure of the project